 They even have an underwater snorkeling trail!

-If you're just looking for "closer-to-shore" snorkeling, you can't go wrong -- but the real wonders are farther out.
+If you're just looking for "closer-to-shore" snorkeling, you can't go wrong, too as long as the sea is flat.

 Moving right along to...